 A low fantasy campaign of grim deeds

 Whereupon, our scoundrels are caught up in a secret war fought between shadowy masters.
-As secret agents of the utopian spy ring, The Flock, they'll gamble their lives against dark forces, both human and inhuman.
+As secret agents of The Flock they'll gamble their lives against dark forces, both human and inhuman.
 For what?
 Perhaps to repay a debt.
 Maybe a chance at a better life.
 Or just to survive.

 If you're brave (or foolish) enough, we're looking for 2 new players.
 Apply here: